What is lymphoedema and what causes it?

 - A tightness with some clothes, shoes, bracelets, watches, or rings

-- A full, heavy, achy or weak feeling in the arm or leg
+- A full, heavy, achy or weak feeling in your arm or leg

-- A tight feeling in the skin.
+- A tight feeling in your skin.
 Skin may also be dry, flaky, rough or scaly

 - Changes to your skin colour